How to end constipation on the GAPS Diet

 COD LIVER OIL: Increase the amount of cod liver oil you consume (I recommend Rosita Extra Virgin Cod liver oil).
 The normal dose is 1 tsp for older children and adults, and 1/2 tsp for younger children and babies.
 Double or even triple your dose for a while to help constipation.

-PROBIOTICS: The two main probiotics I think about in cases of constipation are Bio-Kult and Prescript-Assist (*non-pea protein version).
-A therapeutic dose of Bio-Kult is about 20 billion CFU’s for an adult and a therapeutic dose of Prescript-Assist is about 4 capsules per day for an adult.
+PROBIOTICS: The two main probiotics I think about in cases of constipation are Bio-Kult and Researched Nutritionals MultiBiome (this one is only available to clients).
+A therapeutic dose of Bio-Kult is about 20 billion CFUs for an adult, and a therapeutic dose of Researched Nutritionals Multi-Biome is 1-2 capsules per day for an adult.
 The important thing to do with probiotics is to start out with a really tiny dose and increase slowly as your body dictates.

 SPIRULINA, BLUE-GREEN ALGAE, CHLORELLA OR DUNALIELLA: High-quality supplements of these can be very useful in resolving constipation, particularly for children.
 Best introduced after the Introduction Diet is complete but can be used as a last resort.
 Spirulina is also helpful for sleep.